TensoriumCore/Tensorium_lib/README.md

 # Morpheus_lib

-**Morpheus_lib** is a high-performance C++ linear algebra library with SIMD vectorization (AVX2/FMA) and optional Python bindings via `pybind11`.
+**Morpheus_lib** is a high-performance, header-only C++ linear algebra library with AVX2/FMA SIMD acceleration and native Python bindings via `pybind11`.

-It provides fast and efficient implementations of `Vector` and `Matrix` operations using SIMD instructions, custom allocators for aligned memory, and highly optimized algorithms.
+It is designed to be fast, portable, and efficient in both C++ and Python environments, making it ideal for scientific computing, numerical simulations, and real-time applications.

-## Features
+## Highlights

-- Header-only SIMD linear algebra library
-- Aligned memory allocation using `posix_memalign`
-- Optimized `Vector` and `Matrix` operations (add, sub, scale, dot, norms, etc.)
+- Optimized `Vector` and `Matrix` classes with aligned memory
-- AVX2/FMA acceleration (automatically dispatches to the best supported ISA)
+- AVX2/FMA SIMD acceleration (fallback on SSE when needed)
+- Custom allocator using `posix_memalign` for proper vectorization
-- Matrix × Matrix multiplication optimized with blocking, unrolling and OpenMP
+- Matrix multiplication optimized with blocking, unrolling, and OpenMP
-- Python bindings using `pybind11` for interactive usage and rapid testing
+- Python bindings using `pybind11` for seamless integration with Python
-- Optional comparison with BLAS (`cblas_sgemm`, `cblas_dgemm`)
+- Optional benchmark against BLAS (OpenBLAS, MKL)

 ## Build Instructions

 ### Requirements

-- C++17 compiler with AVX2/FMA support
+- C++17 compiler with AVX2/FMA support (Intel compilers will be added later)
+- fopenmp
+- MPI
 - CMake ≥ 3.16
-- Python ≥ 3.8 (for bindings)
+- Python ≥ 3.8 (for Python bindings)
-- `pybind11`
+- `pybind11` installed (`pacman -S python-pybind11` on Arch, or `pip install pybind11 --user`)
-- `OpenBLAS` or another BLAS backend (optional, for benchmarks)
+- OpenBLAS (optional, for benchmarking with BLAS)

 ### Build C++ Library and Python Module